 Moving from Seattle to Austin can be a great choice if you are looking to relocate to a more affordable city.

-The good news is that both Seattle and Austin boast booming economies and offer a lot of diversity to their residents, so there will be no change on that front.
-There are so many weird and wonderful things to do in Austin, and the cities unofficial motto is “Keep Austin Weird”.
+The good news is that both Seattle and Austin have booming economies and offer a lot of diversity to their residents, so there will be no change on that front.
+There are a lot of incredible things to do in Austin, and the cities unofficial motto is “Keep Austin Weird”.

 So if you plan on trading in the Emerald City for the Silicon Hills, this guide will share some helpful tips to assist you with making the right choices before your relocation.